grinnell-cs/csc151-dh/_eboards/eboard05-1.md

   just called you by name).
 * Don't forget that we have evening tutors available 7--10 p.m.
   Sunday through Thursday, as well as 3--5 p.m. on Sunday.
+* The readings appear to have been a bit long.
+I apologize.
+We're down to two readings for Friday (and none for Monday).

 ### Racket notes / Debrief from last lab